 Internet recipes' healthiness studies.
-We demonstrate the utility of RecipeKG by conducting a large-scale evalu-ation of Allrecipe.com recipes' healthiness.
-We therefore summarize works that have studied online recipes health-iness before [21-23].
-Specifically, [21] conducted a small scale study (100 recipes for each category obtained from ready meals sold in supermarkets.
+We demonstrate the utility of RecipeKG by conducting a large-scale evaluation of Allrecipe.com recipes' healthiness.
+We therefore summarize works that have studied online recipes healthiness before [26-28].
+Specifically, [26] conducted a small scale study (100 recipes for each category obtained from 3 supermarkets and 5 recipe books) to compare the nutritional content of main dishes from television chefs and ready meals sold in supermarkets.
 The authors of that seminal study are all public health experts that posed similar questions to the analysis in Section 4.
-Similar to this work, [21] used dietary guidelines from the World Health Organization [8], and the United Kingdom Food Standards Agency [24].
-Follow up work [22, 23] included recipes from Allrecipes.com to the comparison, and found them to be unhealthy using FSA and WHO health criteria.
+Similar to this work, [26] used dietary guidelines from the World Health Organization [8], and the United Kingdom Food Standards Agency [29].
+Follow up work [27, 28] included recipes from Allrecipes.com to the comparison, and found them to be unhealthy using FSA and WHO health criteria.
 Unlike prior research, this work offers insights into the healthiness of recipes on the Allrecipes.com website by emphasizing semantics in each step during the data collection and analysis process, and can therefore be used to provide explanations for each step involved in producing recipe recommendations.